d-bl/MAE-gf/docs/counting-snow/index.md

 Requirements for the blobs: span 4 threads, threads flow two by two into adjacent blobs.
 Not all blobs need to have an interaction for all of its four threads.

-Start with a template from the table below that corresponds with the set of blobs.
-An almost empty version of the screenshot below will appear.
+The form below initialises the page shown in te screenshot below the form.
-Fill out the text box of the first step with the set of blobs and click wands to generate the diagrams.
+Click wands to generate diagrams.
 Giving stitches a color in the first thread diagram can help to compare distorted diagrams and detect possible mistakes in your analysis.
 The tooltips in the second pair diagram help to fill in the text box of the second step with desired stitches.